MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BSC_ProductListings.md

 - Approved products in the store will be eligible to show in the free section of the Bing shopping tab.
 - Products must comply with [Microsoft Advertising policies](hlp_BA_CONC_EditorialGuidelines.md).
 - Products must meet the [product specification requirements](hlp_BA_CONC_AboutBingMerchantCenterCatalogFile.md).
-- The “link” attribute must point to the direct URL of the product's page on the retailer's website.
+- The â€œlinkâ€ attribute must point to the direct URL of the product's page on the retailer's website.

   - The URL must be a direct link to the product's landing page.
   - The URL cannot contain any campaign tracking parameters.
-- The “ads_redirect” attribute will not be used and if it's included in the feed file, will be ignored.
+- The â€œads_redirectâ€ attribute will not be used and if it's included in the feed file, will be ignored.

 ## Tracking Product listings